-Frank Lloyd Wright’s Martin House Complex is as stunning as the day it was completed.
+Frank Lloyd Wright’s Martin House is as stunning as the day it was completed.
 Leaving no detail overlooked, Wright’s attention to detail was unparalleled.
 Paired with Wright’s mantra that ‘everything has it’s place’, there are a seemingly infinite number of painstaking details hidden in plain sight and secret features that the everyday visitor doesn’t get to see.
-Allow us to pull back the curtain and reveal some of the secret facts and details of Frank Lloyd Wright’s Martin House Complex:
+Allow us to pull back the curtain and reveal some of the secret facts and details of Frank Lloyd Wright’s Martin House:

 1 – In 1986, the Martin House was named a National Historic Landmark.